 Second, recently adopted federal health care reform has the potential to further increase screening rates because the state mandates are not binding for firms that self-insure under well-known provisions of ERISA.
-Since most self-insured firms will have to comply with the federal reform's requirement that no cost-sharing can be imposed on mammography, it is possible that women whose insurance is from a self-insured organization will see increases in the generosity of insurance coverage for mammography.
+Since most selfinsured firms will have to comply with the federal reform's requirement that no cost-sharing can be imposed on mammography, it is possible that women whose insurance is from a self-insured organization will see increases in the generosity of insurance coverage for mammography.
 Also, a minority of state mandates include provisions prohibiting insurance companies from imposing deductibles for obtaining a mammogram.
 Our estimates suggest that these deductible prohibitions led to an even larger increase in screenings for women with low education.
-Since federal health reform prohibits these out of pocket costs for any new or substantially revised private insurance plans, this further suggests potential for public policy to increase screening rates among low-income women.
+Since federal health reform prohibits these out of pocket costs for any new or substantially revised private insurance plans, this further suggests potential for public policy to increase screening rates among low-income women.40 Finally, it is highly plausible that people may not have known about the provision in federal health reform requiring no deductibles for preventive care (even if the provision existed), and the federal change (and earlier state changes) may have increased awareness of this benefit due to widespread news coverage about the provision and changes in how plans present information about coverage of

-&lt;sup>39 We note that that copays and coinsurance can - and do - exist even in the presence of a provision whereby individuals do not have to meet the deductible before obtaining preventive services (which is true of 75-90 percent of workers with health insurance according to a 2009 Kaiser Family Foundation Annual Survey).
+40 We note that that copays and coinsurance can - and do - exist even in the presence of a provision whereby individuals do not have to meet the deductible before obtaining preventive services (which is true of 75-90 percent of workers with health insurance according to a 2009 Kaiser Family Foundation Annual Survey).
 Thus, the total out-of-pocket costs in a zero deductible plan for preventive health services might still be nontrivial.
 Since the federal health reform requires zero out-of-pocket costs, not just elimination of deductibles, our results on cost-sharing remain highly relevant for predicting the likely effects of federal reform.
-For example, the Kaiser Family Foundation Survey for 2011 suggests 23% of workers faced changes in cost-sharing due to ACA, and 31% of workers were in plans which changed what services were considered preventative.
-This is relevant as ACA in addition to stating that preventive services must be covered without cost-sharing imposed explicit rules as to what services were preventive: those with a grade of B or higher from USPSTF.
+For example, the Kaiser Family Foundation Survey for 2011 suggests 23% of workers faced changes in cost-sharing due to ACA, and 31% of workers were in plans which changed what services must be covered without cost-sharing imposed explicit rules as to what services were preventive: those with a grade of B or higher from USPSTF.